dilshanka/Assignment/README.md

 As per the assignment guidelines, here is how AI assistance was utilized in this project:

-Code Scaffolding: I used AI to generate the initial NestJS boilerplate (Module, Controller, Service, DTOs) to accelerate the setup phase.
+1. I used AI to generate the initial NestJS boilerplate (Module, Controller, Service, DTOs) to accelerate the setup phase.
 I reviewed the generated code to ensure it matched the required file structure.

-Aggregation Logic: I used AI to construct the MongoDB Aggregation Pipeline for the /sites/:siteId/summary endpoint, specifically for correctly calculating averages and counting unique devices using $group and $addToSet.
+2. I used AI to construct the MongoDB Aggregation Pipeline for the /sites/:siteId/summary endpoint, specifically for correctly calculating averages and counting unique devices using $group and $addToSet.

-Debugging & Typing: I leveraged AI to resolve TypeScript strict mode errors, specifically regarding ioredis configuration (getOrThrow usage) and null-checks for the alert logic variables.
+3. I leveraged AI to resolve TypeScript strict mode errors, specifically regarding ioredis configuration (getOrThrow usage) and null-checks for the alert logic variables.

-Cross-Platform Verification: I used AI to convert standard curl commands into Windows PowerShell syntax (Invoke-RestMethod) to verify the API endpoints locally without needing external tools.

-Test Generation: Due to limited experience with testing frameworks, I utilized AI to generate the initial Unit and E2E test suites and explain
+4. Test Generation: Due to limited experience with testing frameworks, I utilized AI to generate the initial Unit and E2E test suites and explain